-Cookie dough bites, or raisin and cinnamon dough bites for littles ones who don’t eat chocolate yet, have a secret superpower – resistant starch.
-The potami and I dreamed them up one Friday night during a debate on whether to play superheroes or make cookies.
+These delicious, chewy, slightly addictive cookie dough bites (or raisin and cinnamon dough bites for littles ones who don’t eat chocolate yet) have a secret superpower – resistant starch.
+My kids nd I dreamed them up one Friday night during a debate on whether to play superheroes or make cookies.
 Obviously we had to do both, so we made the cookies part of the team.

 We saved the world, and they saved us.

 I should probably back up here.
-Lately I’ve been reading up on the benefits of resistant starch, which are prebiotics that feed our gut microbiome – aka the bacteria that live in our digestive tracts.
+Lately I’ve been reading up on the benefits of resistant starch, which is a prebiotic that feeds our gut microbiome – aka the bacteria that live in our digestive tracts.

 Just like with rainforests and other ecosystems, experts believe that gut microbiome diversity may contribute to our overall health and resilience.
 Unfortunately, as Michael Pollan notes in this article, “Researchers now speak of an impoverished ‘Westernized microbiome’ and ask whether the time has come to embark on a project of ‘restoration ecology’ — not in the rain forest or on the prairie but right here at home, in the human gut.”